39aldo39/klfc/README.md

 Keyboard Layout Files Creator
 =============================

-Keyboard Layout Files Creator is a tool to create keyboard layout files in various formats.
+Keyboard Layout Files Creator is a tool to create advanced keyboard layouts in various formats.
 Currently, exporting to XKB, PKL, KLC, keylayout and TMK is supported.
+Layouts are stored in JSON files, of which examples can be found in the [examples](examples) folder.
-The layout is stored in a JSON file, which format is documented in [doc/layout.md](doc/layout.md), and can be imported from a XKB, PKL or KLC file.
+The full format is documented in [doc/layout.md](doc/layout.md).
+It is also possible to import an existing keyboard layout from a XKB, PKL or KLC file.

 Example
 -------